slackhq/slack-api-docs/methods/groups.open.md

-This method opens a private group.
+This method opens a private channel.

 ## Arguments